Teen Choice Awards 2018 Winners: The Complete List

 Black Lightning

-On My Block
+On My Block — WINNER

 Siren